FOR IMMEDIATE RELEASE

 Razavi Law Group Files a Civil Complaint in San Francisco Superior Court to Correct Uber’s Collision Course with Sexual Assault on the Eve of California’s Proposition 22 Vote

 San Francisco, California — Uber’s hiring practices and the assumed safety of women passengers using the rideshare app is the focus of a far-reaching civil complaint.
 The complaint alleges, among other claims, negligent hiring and supervision, intentional misrepresentation, sexual battery, and false imprisonment.
 The lawsuit was filed this morning in the Superior Court of San Francisco.
-The lawsuit seeks justice for an unnamed passenger—who was en route to work via the rideshare giant—when she was brutally targeted in an early morning sexual assault at the hands of an Uber driver on September 9th.
+The lawsuit seeks justice for an unnamed passenger.
+The victim was going to work via a rideshare service when ther Uber driver sexual assault happened last September 9th.

-The Santa Ana Police Department (SAPD) arrested, Jason Humberto Rodas, 30 of Garden Grove, the same day, and charged him for kidnap to commit robbery and assault with the intent to rape with a million-dollar bond.
+The Santa Ana Police Department (SAPD) arrested, Jason Humberto Rodas, 30 of Garden Grove, the same day.
+He was charged with kidnapping, robbery, and assault with the intent to rape with a million-dollar bond.